What are the best ways to run your first marathon?

 Hydrate Well and Often

-Probably the second most important tip I can give outside of #1 is hydrating well and often.
+Probably the second most important tip I can give is hydrating well and often.
 I have made countless mistakes in not intaking the proper fluid in my marathons.
-I waited until I was thirsty to start drinking and this is far too late.
+Furthermore, I waited until I was thirsty to start drinking and this is far too late.

-Running 26.2 miles is something you can do, but your body has to be hydrated or your muscle function will not be working at full capacity and you will quickly succumb to fatigue.
+Running 26.2 miles is something you can do but your body has to be hydrated.
+Why?Your muscle function will not be working at full capacity and you will quickly succumb to fatigue.

 Grab a couple cups at the aid stations as you pass by them.
 Stop and walk briefly and take the time to drink down the entire content of the cups.
 Your body will thank you for it as you enter in the later stages of the race.

 We do this all the time, worrying about things that never happen.
-The quickest way to finishing a marathon is drinking properly and often so that our bodies do not overheat and become dehydrated.
-So important!
+The quickest way to finishing a marathon is drinking properly.

 Increase Mileage Slowly